stealth/crash/README.md

 ---

-*crashd* automatically detects whether it has been invoked as a CGI by a webserver by checking `QUERY_STRING` environment variable.
+*crashd* automatically detects whether it has been invoked as a CGI by a web-server by checking `QUERY_STRING` environment variable.
 It parses and converts the query-string into arguments it understands.
 It does not translate `%2F` etc characters!
 They should not be needed, since spaces, '(' and other weird characters do not make sense when calling crashd.
-Arguments that dont have a parameter such as `-U` have to be given `=1` argument to enable it, such as in:
+Arguments that don't have a parameter such as `-U` have to be given `=1` argument to enable it, such as in:

 ```